Build-Better-Music/Build-Better-Music.github.io/_drafts/AddingOrDeletingMotives.md

 title: Adding or Deleting Motives
 image: /assets/blogPhotos/melody/blue.svg
 author: Nick Mazuk
-time: August 23, 2018
+time: August 31, 2018
 ---

-Though 8-measure motives are the way you should really learn to start writing melodies, relying on that structure can make your music extremely repetatitve.
+Though 8-measure motives are the way you should really learn to start writing melodies, relying on that structure can make your music extremely repetitive.

-And repetative is boring.
+And repetitive is boring.

 You want interesting music.
 And to do that, you need to vary the lengths of your melodies.
 This can be done two ways; you can either alter the length of your motives, or you can alter the number of motives in your melody.